 Stay tuned for Oat&Sesame travel posts from my upcoming trip to Prague & Amsterdam!

-Fresh corn tortillas are simple to make, you just need some extra time.
-Whether you make fresh or use store-bought, fill your tacos with this vegetable blend topped with creamy jalapeño-cucmber sauce that is lip-smacking delicious!
+Fill your tacos with this vegetable blend topped with creamy jalapeño-cucumber sauce that is lip-smacking delicious!

 - 2 cups masa flour